-Today, in this post, a set of IELTS Reading test answers will be discussed with detailed explanations.
+In this post, a set of IELTS Reading test questions and answers are discussed with detailed explanations.
 I am discussing Cambridge IELTS 11 Test 1 Reading Passage 1 here.
 The primary focus is to make students comfortable in finding IELTS Reading Test easily.

 So, let’s begin.